 #5: What is a PermaCycler and how can it increase my grow’s output?

+Hi All!!!
 Thanks for joining me again as we continue to explore the whys and the wherefores of PermaCycler, our mission, and how we are getting work done.
 As mentioned in previous posts, EcoIslands LLC started in 2010 installing BioHaven Floating Islands, then moved on to acid mine drainage as our primary focus in research and business.
 Since we built our first PermaCycler in 2014 for GreenSky Collective, we have been doing serious research in semi-closed loop (more here) agricultural cycling.

 First, a few of my definitions.
 By no means exhaustive, in my own words, and yes I link to wikipedia.
 Its a blog, not a submission for peer review.

 Conservation of Mass and Energy: this is the law(s) of nature that determines and enlightens the products and pathways of any system.
 Water in, water out, energy in, energy out, take into account entropy.
 Conservation of mass and energy is the overriding principle in water treatment.
 (Mine Water.
 Younger, Banwart, and Hedin.)

 Aquaculture: growing lots of fish in big tanks and using a physical or chemical system to clean the water or constantly using fresh water to make up losses.
 Fish exhale ammonia (NH3) which must be removed from the system or else they perish.